Limits of CSP Problems and Efficient Parameter Testing: Testability of variants of the ground state energy

-We describe a step of the reduction of fractional entries.
-For now assume that there are at least $q+1$ bad nodes and select a set $S$ of cardinality $q+1$ arbitrarily.
-To each element of $S$ corresponds a $q$-tuple of entries of $\mathrm{x}$ and each of these $q$-tuples has at least two non-integer elements.
+We will describe a step of the reduction of fractional entries.
+For now assume that we have at least $q+1$ bad nodes and select an arbitrary set $S$ of cardinality $q+1$ of them.
+To each element of $S$ corresponds a $q$-tuple of entries and each of these $q$-tuples has at least two non-$\{0,1\}$ elements.

-We reduce the number of fractional entries corresponding to $S$ while not disrupting any entries outside of $S$.
-In order to do this we fix for each $i \in [q]$ the sums $\sum_{v \in S} x_{v,i}$ and for each $v \in S$ the sums $\sum_{i=1}^q x_{v,i}$ (these are by definition always equal to $1$), in total $2q+1$ linear equalities.
-We have at least $2q+2$ fractional entries of $\mathrm{x}$ corresponding to $S$, therefore there exists a subspace of solutions of dimension at least $1$ for the $2q+1$ linear equalities.
-That is, there is a family of fractional partitions $\mathrm{x}^t$ parametrized by $-t_1 \leq t \leq t_2$ for some $t_1,t_2>0$ that obey our $2q+1$ fixed equalities: $x^t_{i,j}=x_{i,j}+t\beta_{i,j}$, where $\beta_{i,j}=0$ if $i \notin S$ or $x_{i,j} \in\{0,1\}$, and $\beta_{i,j}\neq 0$ else.
-The boundaries $-t_1$ and $t_2$ exist, because eventually an entry corresponding to $S$ would exceed $1$ or would be less than $0$ when $t$ would tend to plus, respectively minus infinity.
-Therefore at these boundary points $\mathrm{x}^t$ is still an $\na$-fractional partition that satisfies our selected equalities, but the number of its fractional entries decreases by at least one with respect to $\mathrm{x}$.
-We formalize how the energy behaves when applying this procedure.
+We reduce the number of fractional entries corresponding to $S$ while not disrupting any entries corresponding to nodes that lie outside of $S$.
+To do this we fix for each $i \in [q]$ the sums $\sum_{v \in S} x_{v,i}$ and for each $v \in S$ the sums $\sum_{i=1}^q x_{v,i}$ (these latter are naturally fixed to be $1$), in total $2q+1$ linear equalities.
+We have at least $2q+2$ fractional entries corresponding to $S$, therefore there exists a subspace of solutions of dimension at least $1$ for the $2q+1$ linear equalities.
+That is, there is a family of fractional partitions parametrized by $-t_1 \leq t \leq t_2$ for some $t_1,t_2>0$ that obey our $2q+1$ fixed equalities and have the following form.
+Let $x^t_{i,j}=x_{i,j}+t\beta_{i,j}$, where $\beta_{i,j}=0$ if $i \notin S$ or $x_{i,j} \in\{0,1\}$, and $\beta_{i,j}\neq 0$ else, together these entries define $\mathrm{x}^t$.
+The boundaries $-t_1$ and $t_2$ are non-zero and finite, because eventually an entry corresponding to $S$ would exceed $1$ or would be less than $0$ with $t$ going to plus, respectively minus infinity.
+Therefore at these boundary points we still have an fractional $\na$-partition that satisfies our selected equalities, but the number of fractional entries decreases by at least one.
+We will formalize how the energy behaves when applying this procedure.